The Last House on the Left (2009 film): Casting

-Before filming started, some of the actors had to undergo various training exercises for their roles.
-Dillahunt, Lindhome, and Aaron Paul—the latter portrays Francis—had to take part in gun training, while Sara Paxton had to get up each morning for swimming lessons so that she looked like an experienced swimmer.
-Iliadis also spent several weeks with the actors in rehearsal.
-It was Iliadis's hope that space to rehearse their roles, and then time during filming to develop their characters individually, would help them to trust Iliadis as the director more.
+Before filming began, some of the actors had to undergo various training exercises in preparation for their roles.
+Dillahunt, Lindhome, and Aaron Paul, who was cast as Francis, had to take part in firearms lessons, while Paxton had to get up each morning for swimming lessons in order to look like an experienced swimmer.
+Iliadis spent several weeks with the actors in rehearsal, and it was his hope that the space to rehearse their roles and the time during filming to develop their characters individually, would help them to trust him as a director more.